What is Alabama Landlord Tenant Law?

 Do I need a separate bank account for the security deposit?

-There are no specific regulations in Alabama regarding the placement of security deposits.
+There are no specific regulations in Alabama regarding the placement of security deposits by Alabama landlord tenant law.
 However, it’s good practice to keep a tenant’s security deposit separate from the landlord’s personal finances.
 A landlord is not required to pay interest on a security deposit.

 After my tenant has moved, how long do I have to send the security deposit back?

-Landlord’s must return the security deposit or provide accounting for the deductions taken from the deposit within 60 days of lease termination.
+Landlord’s must return the security deposit or provide accounting for the deductions taken from the deposit within 60 days of lease termination as provided for by Alabama landlord tenant law.
 When deductions are made to a security deposit, normal wear and tear is usually excluded, while excess damage may be deducted.

 What are the rules for ending an Alabama lease agreement?